CepkaR/Spectral-Clustering/README.md

 * tensorflow 2.3.0 (only for download MNIST and Fashion-MNIST dataset)
 * pandas 1.2.3 (only for store experimental results)

-If you want to run experiments.py script with REUTERS dataset, you schould download it by cd data; ./get_data.sh and prepocess it by make_reuters_dataset.py.
+If you want to run `experiments.py` script with REUTERS dataset, you schould download it by `cd data; ./get_data.sh` and prepocess it by `src/data/make_reuters_dataset.py`.

 ## Usage
 ```python